Cycling is a top-notch cardio activity that works all of the major muscle groups.

 To eliminate belly fat, you must aim to reduce overall body fat instead of just targeting a specific area for fat loss.

-A health study published in the International Journal of Obesity found that riding the bike to work was just as good for losing weight as going to the gym five days a week .
+A health study published in the International Journal of Obesity found that riding the bike to work was just as good for weight loss as going to the gym five days a week .

 How To Lose Weight With Cycling